ramazanb/Emakin/README.md

 <h3>Intallation</h3>
 <p>
   Process graph is in AltiKareUtils.txt file.
-Simply create a process for central configiration purposses, and paste file contents.
+Simply create a process for central configuration purposses, and paste file contents.
   You now have a central configuration where you can define a tree like structured data to be used in other processes.
 </p>
 <p>